-Use the 'mx-bootloader-mgmt upgrade -f [file path]' command to update the Bootloader
+Use the 'mx-boot-mgmt upgrade apply' command to update the Bootloader

+'''

-''' root@moxa-tb11827:/# sudo mx-bootloader-mgmt upgrade -f /lib/firmware/moxa/bootloader/uc-8200/bootloader.bin
+root@moxa-tb11827:/# mx-boot-mgmt upgrade apply

-The version of bootloader being updated: 3.0.0S07
+The version of BIOS/Uboot being updated: 2.0.0S05

-The version of current bootloader: 3.0.0S07
+The version of current BIOS/Uboot: 2.0.0S01

-Your bootloader version is the same as the version of bootloader being updated.

 Do you want to continue? (y/N)y

+BIOS/Uboot update failure could result in device malfunction.
+It is recommended to enable system failback before the update.
+Would you still like to continue without failback enabled? (y/N)y

-Start to upgrade bootloader...
+Start to upgrade BIOS/Uboot...

-Upgrade /dev/mtd1 bootloader to version 3.0.0S07 successfully
+Upgrade /dev/mtd1 BIOS/Uboot to version 2.0.0S05 successfully

 '''

-Enable the Fallback Function Before Update
+Enable the Failback Function Before Update

-We highly recommend enabling the fallback function before performing a bootloader update because a power outage may cause the device to be unable to boot.
-For details, see [fallback](#) feature in the Moxa System Manager (MSM) tool.
+We highly recommend enabling the failback function before performing a bootloader update because a power outage may cause the device to be unable to boot.
+For details, see [failback](#) feature in the Moxa System Manager (MSM) tool.